TejahniDesire/cos226/kdtree/readme.txt

  *  2d-tree data structure.
  **************************************************************************** */

-	Node Contains a variable for the point coordinates, the stored value, and the rectangle it contains
+	Node Contains a variable for the point coordinates, the stored value, its right and left child and the rectangle it contains

 /* *****************************************************************************
  *  Describe your method for range search in a k-d tree.
  **************************************************************************** */

+    Starting from the root, recursively search along the 2-d tree.
+In every search, if a target point is found, enqueue that point into a Queue.
+Then, check if the splitting life segment intersects with the rectangle.
+If it does, search both subtrees; otherwise prune the subtree that is NOT on the same side with the rectangle.
+Eventually, return the Queue.

 /* *****************************************************************************
  *  Describe your method for nearest neighbor search in a k-d tree.
  **************************************************************************** */

 	recursively search the 2D BST while maintaining a champion variable with the end condition to return if no changes have been made to the current champion or if the current node being checked is null.
-The child to be searched next is either the one whos rectangle contains the point in question or the only child.
-Children whos rectangle is at a larger distance to the point in interest than the current champion are not searched.
+The child to be searched next is either the one whose rectangle contains the point in question or the only child.
+Children whose rectangle is at a larger distance to the point in interest than the current champion are not searched.

 /* *****************************************************************************